earthly/website/blog/_posts/2023-06-02-deploy-kubernetes-cri-o-container-runtime.md

     Learn how to deploy a Kubernetes cluster using the CRI-O container runtime.
 This tutorial provides step-by-step instructions for setting up the necessary components, configuring the cluster, and deploying your first application.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and faster with containerization.
-If you're using Kubernetes, Earthly could be your new best friend.
-It can streamline your container build process.
+**This article teaches you how to deploy Kubernetes CRI-O. If you manage Kubernetes clusters, Earthly simplifies your container builds.
 [Check it out](/).**

 Are you tired of managing your containerized applications manually?
 Do you want a more efficient and automated way to deploy and manage your applications?
 Look no further than Kubernetes!